Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

-Sure!
-However, it seems you've provided an identifier or path for a file instead of text to translate.
-If you provide the specific text you'd like translated into Japanese, I'd be happy to assist!
-Just let me know! 😊
+Certainly!
+However, it seems that you've provided a file descriptor instead of text to translate.
+Could you please provide the actual text you would like translated into Japanese?
+Once you do that, I'll be happy to help with the translation and add some engaging emojis! 😊✨